Best Forex Brokers in Brazil 2026

 XM

 XM has built its Brazilian following largely through Portuguese-language content, regular webinars, and one of the lower minimum deposit thresholds in the market.
-Its learning resources are among the most developed of any broker on this list, which makes it a natural starting point for traders still building their knowledge base.
+Its learning resources are among the most developed of any broker on this list, which makes it a suitable choice for beginners for traders still building their knowledge base.
 The standard EUR/USD spread of around 0.6 pips is not the most competitive, but the wider support package offsets that for traders who are not yet focused purely on cost.
-XM currently offers a $50 no-deposit bonus for new accounts, which lets you test the broker’s execution without putting your own money in first.
+XM promotional offers vary by country and regulatory entity.
+Check the promotions page before publishing.

 Pepperstone